opendocsg/opendoc-dwp-mobile/My Account.md

 If it still fails, please contact your agency's IT helpdesk team.

+### I tried to create account but the app tells me I have an existing account.
+First, please go to Sign In view to try to sign in.
+Tap on "Forgot Password" if you have forgotten it.

+If you are sure that you have never created an account before, please go back to the Create Account view and try to enter your work email again.
+Sometimes, it might have been due to accidental taps on other characters.

+If it still fails, please contact your agency's IT helpdesk team.

+### Is this the same account as My HR Kiosk?
+Unfortunately, no.

+The accounts are not linked for now.
+However, we are in works to allow access to transport claims and leave application on DWP Mobile.
+This means that you will eventually just need to interface with only one app.

+We seek your patience and support!

 ## 2. Sign in
 ## 3. Forgot password
 ## 4. Change password